lepetitnoir/BI_Midterm_Project_Olist/README.md

 # BI_Midterm_Project_Olist

+1)

-1) Members of the group: Herranz, Pablo; Jost, Paul-Moritz
+2) Members of the group: Herranz, Pablo; Jost, Paul-Moritz

-2) Goal of the project (BI project): Customer, Seller, and Order Analysis
+3) Goal of the project (BI project): Explain changes in growth rate of olist

-3) Brief description of the data set: Number of Rows: 112650, Number of Columns:
+4) Brief description of the data set: Number of Rows: 112650, Number of Tables: 14

-4) Problems: Couldn't loas csv, incompatability with ASCII, messy columns

-5) Join customer, seller, order create view csv

-6) Build a assumption for chart you need

-7) Customer City can be ranked by price (table 'order items')

-8) Customer State can be ranked by price (table 'order items')

-9) Price: A) Individual Price (table 'order items'), B) Final Price (table 'order customer items paid'),

-C) Categorical Price (table 'prod cat price')

-10) Best Seller: Most Order Id's per Seller Id

-11) Best State: Final price per state

-12) Best City: Final price per city

-11) Best Product Categories: Most Order Id's per Product Category

-13) Best Seller per State per Year?

-14) Best Product Categories per State per Year?

-15) Total Sales per State per Year?
+5) Monday: Exploring db using SQL

+6) Tuesday: Exporting Data with Join Function

+7) Wednesday: Cleaning exported Data with Pandas

+8) Thursday: Create Visualisation with Tableu

+9) Problems: Couldn't load all joined csv's into data frame